lenilsonjr/Blog/README.md

 You can also read my posts at [lenilson.blog](https://lenilson.blog).

-You don't really need to clone this unless you want to do a data analysis on me.
+You don't really need to clone this unless you want to be me.